tokenring-ai/slack/README.md

 ## Overview

 This package provides a Slack bot service that integrates with TokenRing agents, enabling natural language conversations through Slack.
 Each Slack channel gets its own dedicated agent instance that maintains conversation history and context.
 The service handles message routing, event processing, and automatic agent management.
+It also supports escalation workflows for agent-to-human communication.

 ## Features

+- **Multiple Bot Support**: Manage multiple discrete Slack bots in a single service
 - **Per-Channel Agents**: Each Slack channel gets a dedicated agent with persistent chat history
 - **Event-Driven Communication**: Handles agent events and sends responses back to Slack
 - **Direct Messaging with Threads**: Send messages to channels and await responses via Slack thread mechanism